Search by topic

 A few other notes:

 • On the search page, you add problems to your document in the normal way.
-You drill down into categories and click on problem thumbnails, or you can use the Add button.
+Drill down into categories and click on problem thumbnails, or you can use the Add button.
 For information about the Navigation Panel, which is a great way to move between categories, or about the right-click option for selecting problems at random, see this shortcuts page.

 • To narrow your search results, click the Settings button.
 You can limit the results by subject, grade level, and source.
 (The option called “Math Standards” applies only to the original questions which come with a subscription.)

-We welcome your feedback about the new search option.
+We welcome your feedback about the search option.
 If you notice missing terms or it’s not showing the categories you’d expect, please write to us at support@problem-attic.com.
 We want the search option to produce reliable results and save you time!